 This unique actor-training method draws from Japanese Martial Arts traditions and develops extraordinary energy, incredible focus and absolute commitment to performance allowing the students to discover the elusive concept of stage presence and develop their “inner warrior”.

-Greek Theatre is big, bold, extreme and perfectly suited to physical theatre!
-This workshop will explore how to physically interpret classic Greek texts through choral movement and speaking, creating a heightened stage language, and a 4-step process for staging dynamic scenes using the physical and vocal viewpoints.
+Greek Theatre is big, bold, extreme and perfectly suited to Physical Theatre!
+This workshop will explore how to physically interpret classic Greek texts through choral movement and speaking, creating a heightened stage language, and a process for staging dynamic scenes using the physical and vocal Viewpoints.

-Physical theatre as a style lends itself to bringing Shakespearean characters alive.
-This workshop will unpack 3 clear methods fir creating dynamic, heightened Shakespearean characters – using animals, image scores and the Viewpoints.
+Physical Theatre as a style lends itself to bringing Shakespearean characters alive.
+This workshop will unpack 3 clear methods for creating dynamic, heightened Shakespearean characters – using animals, image scores and the Viewpoints.